Track MCP LogoTrack MCP

 curl -LsSf https://astral.sh/uv/install.sh | sh

-• Rootly API token with appropriate permissions (see below)
+• Rootly API token

-API Token Permissions
+API Token Types

 With uv